odin-engine/ode_ecs/README.md

     }
 ```

-To get the entity or its components inside the iterator loop, you can do this:
+To get an entity or its components inside the iterator loop, you can do this:

 ```odin
     eid: ecs.entity_id